cfpb/design-system/docs/pages/notifications.md

   * Form-level alerts should appear below the form title.

-  * Field-level alerts (minicon and message) should always appear below the input field.
+  * Field-level validations (icon and message) should always appear below the input field.

   ### Validation